stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 I am assuming that games are a series of causes and effects.

+---
-*The player presses a button on the keyboard and the character moves. <br>
+The player presses a button on the keyboard and the character moves.<br>
-The character touches a button inside the game and a door opens.*
+The character touches a button inside the game and a door opens.
+---

 Certain conventions have arisen in game developement.
 We have internalised them without realising it.